Punktum-dk/sb-service-specification/README.md

 - Can be replaced with a new code
 - Can be deleted, meaning the authorisation is retracted

+An authorization token can be generated/issued for change of name servers by another name server administrator, where the receiving name server administrator via the token has the authorization to perform the operation.

+The authorization token has to be communicated out of band.

+The token has the format: `<role>-<operation>-<unique token>`

+An example: `NSA-REDEL-098f6bcd4621d373cade4e832627b4f6`

+- The authorization is generated/issued by a registrar (`NSA`, for name server administrator)
+- The authorization is for a transfer operation (`REDEL`, for redelegation)
+- and finally a unique key

+Since an authorization could also be issue by the registrant or proxy, those example would resemble the following:

+As registrant: `OWN-REDEL-098f6bcd4621d373cade4e832627b4f6`

+- The authorization is generated/issued by a registrant (`OWN`, for registrant/_owner_)
+- The authorization is for a transfer operation (`REDEL`)
+- and finally a unique key

+As proxy `PXY-REDEL-098f6bcd4621d373cade4e832627b4f6`

+- The authorization is generated/issued by a registrant (`PXY`, for proxy)
+- The authorization is for a transfer operation (`REDEL`)
+- and finally a unique key

 <a id="authorise-change-registrar"></a>

 ### Authorise Change Registrar